How do I apply?

 What is the Solicitors Qualifying Examination (SQE)?

-The SRA is launching the Solicitors Qualifying Examination (‘SQE’) in September 2021 as the new qualification path for aspiring solicitors, eventually replacing the current LPC.
+The Solicitors Regulation Authority (SRA) is launching the SQE in September 2021 as the new qualification path for aspiring solicitors.
+The SQE will eventually replace the current LPC.

 There will be two centralised assessments for students to pass: SQE1 tests functional legal knowledge; and SQE2 assesses written and oral legal skills.
 The assessments will be set and marked by Kaplan, the assessment organisation appointed by the SRA.